madhumitha01/madhuism/_posts/2020-03-04-letter-to-my-younger-self.md

 ---

 Hi Madhu,

-<p>Whining over your handwriting and practicing cursive writing every single day?
-Set them aside for 5 minutes and listen to what I say.</p>
+Whining over your handwriting and practicing cursive writing every single day?
+Set them aside for 5 minutes and listen to what I say.

 <p>I am writing this letter to you as your 21 year old self.
 I am essentially still you, only that I am a little older and wiser.
 You would surely be having a lot of questions, especially regarding the questions that will come in tomorrow’s exam, right? (one typical Madhumitha Rajinikanthan, I have to say) But to be frank, I don’t remember any of those questions and even if I did, I wouldn’t have told you as that won’t foster learning.
 So before you drop this letter and begin to slowly walk away, have a seat and please hear me out.</p>